How to use mutual action plans for sales success

 A simple spreadsheet doesn’t suffice for such exhaustive information storage.
 The best way to address this limitation is to adopt a software platform or workflow management tool that can help capture and simplify the continual updates needed for each step.

-With the cumbersome and extensive data management needs, deal management has always been a challenge for sales reps.
-Reps have needed to create, update, and collaborate with clients on lengthy spreadsheets with multiple tabs, Google docs, and slides, while sustaining long-term engagement from the buyer.
-Essentially sales reps needed to holistically project manage their deals with very simple tools.
+Deals today involve an increasing number of stakeholders, making it nearly impossible to manage and close deals without an agreed-upon plan from the start.
+To close the gap, reps have needed to create, update, and collaborate with clients on lengthy spreadsheets with multiple tabs, Google docs, and slides, while sustaining long-term engagement from the buyer.
+Essentially sales reps have had to holistically project manage their deals with very limited, inefficient tools.

 Related